CDCgov/NEDSS-NNDSS-Case-Notifications/README.md

 - **Kafka Integration**: It subscribes to a specific Kafka Topic where both STD and Non-STD notifications are published.

-- **XML Parsing**: uses the SAX library to efficiently parse the incoming data.
+- **Generating Java classes using XSD file**: Uses `xjc` tool to generate Java Classes from the `XSD` file.

+- **Parsing XML with JAXB**: Once Java Classes are generated, JAXB library is used to convert XML into Java Objects and iterate over them to build `ORU_R01` HL7 Message.

-- **Dynamically building HL7 ORU_R01 Message**: while parsing the XML, the service dynamically constructs an HL7 message of type ORU_R01.
+- **Dynamically building HL7 ORU_R01 Message**: while parsing the XML, the service dynamically builds an HL7 message of type ORU_R01.
 This message format is commonly used for diagnostic reporting in healthcare, and the service generates it based on the parsed data.

 - **Base64 Encoding**: The HL7 message is then encoded using base64 encoding.